rctatar/simple-wireguard/README.md

-  --network ; remote network base address (defaults to LAN network value) --netmask ; remote network netmask (defaults to LAN mask value; use CIDR notation, e.g. 24 instead of 255.255.255.0) --device ; LAN network device (defaults to default route device on LAN) --vpnb ; IPv4 VPN network base address (defaults to 10.10.1.0) --vpnm ; IPv4 VPN netmask (defaults to 24; use CIDR notation -- not really used as a mask since
+  --network ; remote network base address (defaults to LAN network value) --netmask ; remote network netmask (defaults to LAN mask value; use CIDR notation, e.g. 24 instead of 255.255.255.0) --device ; LAN network device (defaults to default route device on LAN) --vpnb ; IPv4 VPN network base address (defaults to 10.10.0.0) --vpnm ; IPv4 VPN netmask (defaults to 24; use CIDR notation -- not really used as a mask since
            VPN connections are point-to-point.
   --vpns ; IPv4 VPN server address (defaults to VPN network base address + 1) --install ; Install the generated server configuration on this machine (needs sudo privileges.)
   --what ; Lists the sequence of tasks performed.
-  -d | --development ; use during development to limit account lockout -v | --verbose ; used mostly for debugging
+  -d | --development ; use during development for quick access to unpackaged files.
+  -v | --verbose ; used mostly for debugging
   -h | --help ; this output
 ```

-View options at any time by running "./setup_wireguard.sh -h".
+View these options at any time by running "./setup_wireguard.sh -h".

+NOTES
+N1.
+This can be the IP address or a domain name.
+For most systems, it is convenient to use a domain name with a dynamic DNS service.
+N2.
+This defaults to 51820/udp, but may need to change if you corporate firewall rules require servers at low port numbers.
+N3.
+This is usually an arbitrary choice, but is most convenient if the address does not overlap address space in the client or server LANs.
+The default is 10.10.0.0.
+N4.
+This is also somewhat artibtrary, but convenient to manage if it is thought of as part of the "VPN network" even though the links are point-to-point.
+N5.
+This is pre-set by the base LAN administrator.
+It can get messy if the client home network address ranges overlap the base network.
+N6.
+The script picks "sensible" values if the assumptions are met.
+N7.
+These are re-generated everytime the script is run.
+N8.
+Ditto.

 ## Usage Examples